-Applications for authorisation/notification of clinical trials on COVID-19 shall be assessed as a priority in abbreviated timelines.
+Applications for authorisation/notification of clinical trials on COVID-19 shall continue to be assessed as a priority in abbreviated timelines.
 Moreover, multicentric ethics committees have promised to assess such applications over a shorter period of time.

-We have resumed our involvement in VHP procedures and we accept involvement in all of those to which we have been or will be invited to.
-Acceptance of involvement as a Reference Member State will be addressed with regard to our current capacities and workload of all of SÚKL's concerned assessors.
+We have resumed our involvementare fully involved in VHP procedures and we accept involvement in all of those to which we have been or will be invited to.
+We also participate as the Reference Member State.
+Acceptance of our involvement as a Reference Member State will be addressed with regard todepends on our current capacities and workload of all of SÚKL's concerned assessors at the time of the submission of the application.